KornaFilament/filament-expiration-notice/README.md

 php artisan vendor:publish --tag="filament-expiration-notice-views"
 ```

-If you want to customize the translations, you can publish the translations by running:
+(Optional) If you want to customize the translations, you can publish the translations by running:

 ```bash
 php artisan vendor:publish --tag="filament-expiration-notice-translations"